Infineon/mtb-example-btstack-freertos-wifi-onboarding/README.md

 ## Software Setup

-* This code example consists of two parts: a BLE GAP Peripheral and a BLE GAP Central.
+* This code example consists of two parts: a Bluetooth LE GAP Peripheral and a Bluetooth LE GAP Central.

-   For the BLE GAP Central, download and install the CySmart™ app for [iOS](https://itunes.apple.com/us/app/cysmart/id928939093?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.cypress.cysmart&hl=en).
+   For the Bluetooth LE GAP Central, download and install the CySmart™ app for [iOS](https://itunes.apple.com/us/app/cysmart/id928939093?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.cypress.cysmart&hl=en).

    You can also use the [CySmart Host Emulation Tool](http://www.cypress.com/go/cysmart) Windows PC application if you have access to the [CY5677 CySmart BLE 4.2 USB Dongle](http://www.cypress.com/documentation/development-kitsboards/cy5677-cysmart-bluetooth-low-energy-ble-42-usb-dongle).